PH-Tools/honeybee_REVIVE_grasshopper/tests/resilience/comparison/README.md

 # METHODOLOGY:
 Using the [Honeybee-REVIVE toolkit](https://github.com/PH-Tools/honeybee_REVIVE_grasshopper/tree/main), a complete Honeybee model was constructed in Rhino/Grasshopper with attributes which align to the Phius KMR Example file.
 Resiliency 'peak-week' simulations were carried out for both the 'Phius-GUI' generated case(s) and the Honeybee-REVIVE cases for both the winter and summer resiliency assessment periods as defined in the climate STAT files (extreme hot and extreme cold week).
 Note that the default Phius-GUI generated files were modified to adjust their RunPeriod and limited to these extreme weeks only, rather than simulating the entire year.

+All the Honeybee-REVIVE models are generated from a Grasshopper script, and all simulations are executed using the typical Honeybee-Grasshopper IDF solver.

 ### MODEL FILES:
 Relevant model files can be found at: